alperyeg/alperyeg.github.io/content/authors/admin/_index.md

     url: https://www.igpm.rwth-aachen.de/

 # Short bio (displayed in user profile at end of posts)
-bio: I working and interested in meta-learning, neuro-architecture search and parameter-optimization with gradient-free methods
+bio: I am working and interested in meta-learning, neuro-architecture search and (hyper-)parameter optimization with gradient-free methods

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
   - Computational Neuroscience
   - Meta-learning, learning to learn
+  - Neuro-architecture search, AutoML
   - Gradient-free Optimization
   - Metaheuristics